Seagull Guitars Review: Artist Mosaic, S6 Original, Maritime SWS

 Maybe you can tell I’m pretty excited about Seagull guitars.
 The more I hear them and research them, the better they look!
 In this article I’ll explore three of the most popular Seagull designs.

-The S6 Original is an award-winning intermediate-level acoustic that can satisfy the needs of even veteran players.
-It's among the best acoustics on the planet for under $500.
+- The S6 Original is an award-winning intermediate-level acoustic that can satisfy the needs of even veteran players.
+It's among the best acoustics guitars for under $500.

 When it comes down to it, you don’t have to mortgage your house to get a great-sounding acoustic guitar, made with quality solid woods and fine craftsmanship.
 Seagull might be making exactly what you need, from up there in the Great White North!